iobroker-community-adapters/ioBroker.telegram/README.md

 You can send message to all authenticated users over messageBox ```sendTo('telegram', 'Test message')``` or to specific user ```sendTo('telegram', '@userName Test message')```.
 User must be authenticated before.
-You can specifiy user in that way too:
+You can specify user in that way too:

 ```
 sendTo('telegram', {user: 'UserName', text: 'Test message'}, function (res) {